trevor-gituru/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 5
 A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 - All the code should be in the main function

+## Task 6
+A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+- Without using any variable of type char
+- Only using the putchar function (every other function (printf, puts, etc) is forbidden)
+- Only using putchar twice in your code